Iacob-Alexandru-Andrei/torchtitan/torchtitan/experiments/fl/README.md

 # MosaicML Streaming Integration for TorchTitan

 This directory contains a refactored and generalized integration for using MosaicML's streaming datasets with TorchTitan.
+The Mosaic trainer is a thin wrapper around the core `torchtitan.train.Trainer` that swaps in Mosaic-aware dataloaders, tokenizer setup, and optional monitoring without changing the default Trainer behaviour.
 This integration is designed to be model-agnostic, allowing you to use Mosaic streaming with any model supported by TorchTitan through simple configuration changes.

 ## Overview